joelager/Semiconductor-photoelectrochemistry/README.md

 Also included are input files which will allow simulations to be done with the AFORS-HET solar cell simulator.

 ## Peter model, 1984
-The iPython notebook `Peter PEC model Part I` adapts analyses in
+The Jupyter notebook `Peter PEC model Part I` adapts analyses in
 > Peter, L. M.; Li, J.; Peat, R. Surface Recombination at Semiconductor Electrodes Part I. Transient and Steady-State Photocurrents.
 [J. Electroanal.
 Chem.
 Interfacial Electrochem.
 1984, 165, 29–40](https://linkinghub.elsevier.com/retrieve/pii/S0022072884800844)

 In contrast to approach of Reichman (see other notebook), recombination in the space charge region is not considered.
 Instead, recombination at a surface state is added to the model.